drblallo/rlc/docs/sphinx_doc/rlc.md

 ## Tools for compiler people

 This section of the document talks about the internal components of RLC, and is meant for compiler developers, not users of the language.
-If you are confused about what this means and you are wondering if this section is for your, it is not, altough you can still read it if you are interested in knowing what goes on under rlc hood.
+If you are confused about what this means and you are wondering if this section is for your, it is not, although you can still read it if you are interested in knowing what goes on under rlc hood.

 ## RLC internals